-This course is taken if a student has not completed the thesis within the prescribed time frame and is repeated until the thesis has been submitted (MA in Clinical Mental Health Counseling and MA in Counseling Psychology students only).
+This course is taken if a student has not completed the thesis within the prescribed time frame and is repeated until the thesis has been submitted.
+Open only to MA in Counseling Psychology students.

 PY-6614 Research Methods and Thesis (2 credits)